 - “Just Do It” philosophy

-- aspirational marketing
+- Aspirational marketing

-- universal themes: effort, courage, improvement
+- Universal themes like effort, courage, and improvement

 Nike isn’t just a gear supplier — it’s a cultural symbol.

-External Reference
+External references

-- Nike official site: https://www.nike.com
+- Nike Official Website: https://www.nike.com

 - Nike Wikipedia: https://en.wikipedia.org/wiki/Nike,_Inc.